MicrosoftDocs/learn/learn-pr/azure/migrate-oracle-workload-azure-odaa/includes/3-assess-workloads-build-migration-plan.md

 - [Networking.](/azure/virtual-network/network-overview) Does your workload have specific traffic management or security requirements?
 Is your virtual network properly configured to allow your Oracle Database@Azure infrastructure to communicate with your other Azure resources?

     - [Azure role-based access control (RBAC)](/azure/role-based-access-control/overview) helps you manage who has access to Azure resources, what they can do with those resources, and which areas they can access.

-- [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) allows you to manage network traffic in much the same way you would when using an on-premises network.  can offer firewall and gateway/router capabilities.
-Your virtual network can even be connected to your on-premises or other cloud networks, by using [Azure VPN Gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways) or [Azure ExpressRou](https://azure.microsoft.com/products/expressroute)te.
+    - [Azure Virtual Network](/azure/virtual-network/virtual-networks-overview) allows you to manage network traffic in much the same way you would when using an on-premises network.
+[Network virtual appliances](https://azure.microsoft.com/solutions/network-appliances) can offer firewall and gateway/router capabilities.
+Your virtual network can even be connected to your on-premises or other cloud networks, by using [Azure VPN Gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways) or [Azure ExpressRoute](https://azure.microsoft.com/products/expressroute).

 ## Finalize your plan